zekinah/wp-theme-zone/README.md

 - `gulp compile` : manual compiling the custom css on the `wp-theme-zone/sass/theme/_theme.scss` with the existing css.
 - `gulp watch-bs` : reloads page automatically on your browser.

-## Confused by All the CSS and Sass Files?
+## Confused by all the CSS and Sass Files?

 Some basics about the Sass and CSS files that come with __WP Theme Zone__:
 - The theme itself uses the `/style.css`file only to identify the theme inside of WordPress.
 The file is not loaded by the theme and does not include any styles.